Sweet Potato Pasta

 If you like sweet potatoes, you may also like: Stuffed Sweet Potato

-Posted on October 3, 2012, in College, Main Course and tagged autumn, college, Cooking, Dinner, Dorm, Fall, fitness, Food, health, recipe, sweet potato pasta, vegetarian, Wellness.
+Posted on October 3, 2012, in College, Recipes and tagged autumn, college, Cooking, Dinner, Dorm, Fall, fitness, Food, health, recipe, sweet potato pasta, vegetarian, Wellness.
 Bookmark the permalink.
 4 Comments.